lizmat/Ecosystem-Cache/README.md

 The `Ecosystem::Cache` distribution provides the logic to maintain a local cache of the most recent distributions in a Raku ecosystem.

-It's use is mainly intended to serve as an area in which searches can be performed, such as with [`App::Rak`](https://raku.land/zef:lizmat/App::Rak).
+Its use is mainly intended to serve as an area in which searches can be performed, such as with [`App::Rak`](https://raku.land/zef:lizmat/App::Rak).

 SCRIPTS
 =======